nntthuy-axonivy/threema-connector/threema-connector-product/README.md

 ## Setup
 This Connector requires an "End-to-End Threema ID".
 [Request new ID](https://gateway.threema.ch/en/id-request)
 <br>
-For generating the keys and requesting a new Threema.Gateway ID refer to [Generate keys](https://gateway.threema.ch/en/developer/howto/create-keys/php).
+To request a new Threema.Gateway ID refer to [Generate keys](https://gateway.threema.ch/en/developer/howto/create-keys/php).

+For generating the keys you can use the "createKeyPair" process.
 To use the Threema Connector, add the following variables to your Axon Ivy Project:

 ```